hiba-bint-irfan/Numerical-Computing/README.md

 4. Secant Method
 5. Newton Raphson Method

-In these methods you can find root in two different way.
+In these methods you can find root in two different ways
  - Iteration
- - tolerance level
+ - Tolerance level

 ## Linear Equation Solver
 In this project you can solve complex linear equation by 4 different methods.